Cacaubas/Pub/README.md

-Public Forum created for content disseminated using Freechains
+Forum publico for sharing a cookbook

 Freechains is a permissionless peer-to-peer publish-subscribe content dissemination protocol.